June 2026

 Sparx processes Parent School Data and Parent Usage Data for the following purposes:

-measuring the effectiveness and impact of the Sparx Product; and
+Measuring the effectiveness and impact of the Sparx Product.

 Sparx may disclose Student Data to: